-- Human Resources Managers: $106,910
+- Online Master’s in Human Resources

-Additional Certifications in Human Resources
+- On-campus Master’s in Human Resources

-Many human resources masters programs have a curriculum and course of study that matches the requirements set forth by the Society of Human Resources Management (SHRM).
+Many master’s degree in human resources management programs have a curriculum and course of study that matches the requirements set forth by the Society of Human Resources Management (SHRM).
 This defines HR educational standards in business schools across the country.
 By aligning coursework with the SHRM certification, these programs may help you prepare for the exam.

 By earning SHRM certification, you may be more likely to be looked at as an expert in human resources management.
 However, SHRM is not the only available certification.
-Some of the others are listed below.
+Some of the others include:

 - Human Resource Certification Institute

-- International Foundation of Employee Benefit Plansvi
+- International Foundation of Employee Benefit Plans

 Keep in mind that these certifications aren’t mandatory.
 However, many professionals choose to earn them to show their knowledge in the field and to stay up-to-date on current methods and approaches in human resources.